 - Begin by slotting your SD card into the SD card slot on the Raspberry Pi, which will only fit one way.

-- Next, plug in your USB keyboard and Mouse into the USB slots on the Raspberry Pi.
+- Next, plug your USB keyboard and mouse into the USB slots on the Raspberry Pi.

 - Then connect your HDMI cable from your Raspberry Pi to your monitor or TV.

-- If you intend to connect your Raspberry Pi to the internet, plug in an ethernet cable into the ethernet port next to the USB ports, otherwise skip this step.
+- If you intend to connect your Raspberry Pi to the internet, plug an Ethernet cable into the Ethernet port next to the USB ports, otherwise skip this step.

-- When you are happy that you have plugged in all the cables and SD card required, finally plug in the micro usb power supply.
+- When you are happy that you have plugged in all the required cables and SD card, plug in the micro USB power supply.
 This action will turn on and boot your Raspberry Pi.

 - If this is the first time your Raspberry Pi and NOOBS SD card have been used, then you will have to select an operating system and configure it.
 Follow the NOOBS guide to do this.